TimothyStephens/timothystephens.github.io/_pages/talks.md

 ## 2023

-18\. **Stephens T. G.**, Chille E., Wong K., Andrade N., Hulett R., Cleves P., Bhattacharya D., Traylor-Knowles N. Shining a light on “dark” proteins in corals. *From Postdoc to Principal Investigator: An NSF Division of Integrative Organismal Systems (IOS) Virtual Colloquium 2023*.
+18\. **Stephens T. G.**, Chille E., Wong K., Andrade N., Hulett R., Cleves P., Bhattacharya D., Traylor-Knowles N. Shining a light on "dark" proteins in corals. *From Postdoc to Principal Investigator: An NSF Division of Integrative Organismal Systems (IOS) Virtual Colloquium 2023*.
 13-14th September 2023, Virtual. [**talk**]
 <br/><br/>
 17\. **Stephens T. G.**,  Calatrava V., Gabr A., Grossman A., and Bhattacharya D. Exploring the origin and evolution of primary plastids using *Paulinella* as a model system. *International Society of Endocytobiology conference 2023*.
 10-14th September 2023, Field Museum, Chicago, 2023. [**talk**]
 <br/><br/>